Q: eCoach/eQuipe - What do I get for my monthly fee?

 Q: Do I need power measuring and GPS to be coached?

-A: No, ideally we'd like you to have an HRM with a chest belt [devices like fitbit and other exercise trackers are not really suitable] but we have coached riders on perceived effort.
+A: No, ideally we'd like you to have a Heart Rate Monitor with a chest belt [devices like fitbit and other exercise trackers are not really suitable] but we have coached riders on perceived effort.

 Its a great help for us if we can see how you've performed during the week.
 If you do have a device such as Garmin GPS that can upload your training performances it helps to set your training more accurately.

 Q: What if I can't complete a training session?

 A: It happens to us all and even to professional cyclists.
 Its not a problem but for eCoach and Cyclogy clients we need to know so we can adjust your training schedule.
 It might be caused by illness, stress or overtraining.
 Contact us immediately if it happens.

 Rest - Assess - Try again - is our motto

 Q: Do I need a turbo trainer?

 A: While its good to have something to train indoors for bad weather, dark evenings or if you're short of time.
 We will always give alternatives on the road.